Abortion amendment, Abraham's successor on Louisiana ballot

 Republican Garret Graves was first was elected to represent his Baton Rouge-based south Louisiana district in 2014, spoiling a comeback attempt by four-term former Gov. Edwin Edwards, a Democrat.

-Easily reelected in subsequent years, he is expected to win a fourth term Tuesday.
-There are three challengers: Libertarian Shannon Sloan, independent Richard Torregano and Democrat Dartanyon Williams.
+Easily reelected in subsequent years, he faces three challengers Tuesday: Libertarian Shannon Sloan, independent Richard Torregano and Democrat Dartanyon Williams.

 Proposed Constitutional Amendment 1

-The first on the ballot of seven proposed amendments to Louisiana's constitution is one to explicitly state that “a right to abortion and the funding of abortion shall not be found in the Louisiana Constitution.”
+The first on the ballot of seven proposed amendments to Louisiana’s constitution was one to state, according to ballot language, that “a right to abortion and the funding of abortion shall not be found in the Louisiana Constitution.”